 “What are the benefits of a Pregnancy Massage?”

 This massage promotes a greater vitality and less fatigue for mothers.
 Helps soothe nervous tension resulting in improved sleep.
 Muscular flexibility, which is most helpful during the last trimester and birth itself.
 Results in a relaxed mother, leading a happier healthier pregnancy.

 “Why is it important to be treated by a therapist who has trained in pregnancy massage?”

 A therapist trained in pregnancy and postnatal massage will have a full understanding of the physiological changes that occur during these periods and what precautions need to be taken.
 A trained therapist will use appropriate techniques for pregnancy and ensure that your treatment is catered towards your needs, always looking for signs and symptoms that ensure you are provided with the safest treatment possible.

 We accept payments by bank transfer or cash.

 Yes, I do!
 A pregnancy massage is a perfect way to show someone how much you care.
-Gift cards can be purchased online or in the studio.
+Gift Vouchers can be purchased online (digital voucher) or in the studio (nicely wrapped Gift Voucher).

 “What do I have to wear?”